AGPoole/WikiLeaks-Game/README.md

 <ul>
 <li> Improve my software engineering skills.
 When I was working on it, I was at a period in my job where the majority of my work was bug fixing.
 While I did enjoy this, I felt it would be useful to also work on designing larger systems.
 This would prepare me for my later career and help me build on the skills I developed at university.
 For this project, I needed to design a larger system of multiple interacting classes.
 I also included some automated testing and logging systems which weren't part of my job at the time. </li>
 <li> Develop an easily modifiable and extendable system.
 It's difficult at the start of a project to plan it all out, as there are many trade-offs that are hard to figure out.
-For instance, when deciding how complex the simulation will be, there can be issues if you go to far in either direction.
+For instance, when deciding how complex the simulation will be, there can be issues if you go too far in either direction.
 A very complex simulation will be hard for the player to reason about, while a very simple one will be easy to exploit or lack interesting ways to interact with it.
 You can't tell easily what will feel right before developing the project, so I wanted to make it easy to change in drastic ways.
 This would also make it possible to have different settings and modes to suit different player preferences.<br />
 I also wanted to be able to add new features as easily as possible.
 I wanted the player to have a wide range of tools to interact with the world.
 I would inevitably come up with new ideas while working on or testing the game, so wanted to be able to include those as easily as possible. </li>
 <li> Build an economic simulation complex enough for players to come up with their own schemes and heists.
 To give a few examples:
   <ul>